js-girls/workshop/docs/level1/03-form.md

 We are adding a __form__ to let the user write and post a new message.

-A form is a powerful tool that can be used from a user to insert or compile information and to interact with our user interface.
+A form is a powerful tool that allows users to interact with the website interface through its components (such as text areas, option fields and so on).
-Once a form is submitted, the informations can be processed by our server.
+Once a form is submitted, its content is sent to a server where it can processed.

 Usually an __HTML form__ contains other control element like _input_  or _textarea_ that can used to insert any kind of text.